PROJECTS

 FUNDING PROVIDED BY: U.S. IOOS

-WHO’S INVOLVED: NOAA, MBON, University of Maine, Bigelow Institution of Oceanography, University of New Hampshire, St. Joseph’s College, GMRI, WHOI, and the New England Aquarium
+WHO’S INVOLVED: University of Maine, Bigelow Institution of Oceanography, University of New Hampshire, St. Joseph’s College, Gulf of Maine Research Institute, Woods Hole Oceanographic Institution, University of Rhode Island and the Northeast Fisheries Science Center.

 (The OA Info Exchange has its own website: www.oainfoexchange.org)